santoshakil/lightning_db/README.md

 # Lightning DB ⚡

-Lightning-fast embedded key-value database written in Rust.
-Optimized for performance with over 2 million operations per second.
+Production-ready embedded key-value database written in Rust.
+Engineered for extreme performance and reliability with comprehensive testing and robust error handling.

 ## Performance Benchmarks